foa-fag-og-arbejde/EFIngresProvider/Readme.md

   An extension to enable the provider in Visual Studio - only works for Visual Studio 2017, as of now

 - `dist/deploy/EFIngresProviderDeploy.exe`
-  Run this program to enable the provider in Visual Studio < 2017
+  Run this program as administrator to enable the provider in Visual Studio < 2017
+  _At some point this should be deprecated in favour of making the VSIX package work for Visual Studio 2015._

 ## Tests